|Study location||Netherlands, Maastricht|

 Understanding of multimodal applications and challenges (TMS/TES + EEG/fMRI)

-Skills: TMS and TES equipment handling, programming
+Skills: TMS and TES equipment handling

 Skills: administration of non-invasive brain stimulation and its combination with EEG/fMRI

 This course is intended for Master, PhD, and Post-doctoral candidates with basic knowledge of non-invasive brain stimulation techniques.
 A refresher on the physics and physiology of these tools is included in the course.
 A basic understanding of neuroscience (what are neurons, action potentials, brain regions, brain networks) and neuroimaging (fMRI, EEG) is required.
 A basic understanding of psychology and cognitive neuroscience are preferred but not required, since this would help understand some of the research questions and methodologies discussed.